anmiles/eslint-config/README.md

 				/* your own config */
 			];
 			```
-		- Frontend TS project with React and Jest
+		- Frontend TS project with React and Jest:
-		`./eslint.config.mjs`:
 			```js
 			import { basePreset, tsPreset, jestPreset, reactPreset } from '@anmiles/eslint-config';